 1. Set outputType to structured in your API request

-2. Provide a JSON schema in the structuredOutputSchema parameter
+2. Provide a JSON schema string in the structuredOutputSchema parameter

 3. The API will return a response that strictly follows your schema